 - Insure your organization: Remember to insure your organization and have an incident communications plan in place to keep everyone informed during a disruption.

 Essential Elements of a Business Continuity Plan

-There are two critical metrics that every organization needs to set when building their BCP – Recovery Point Objective (RPO) and Recovery Time Objective (RTO).
+There are two critical metrics that every organization needs to set when building its business continuity plan – recovery point objective (RPO) and recovery time objective (RTO).

-- Existentially critical applications and data will immediately cause the organization to stop running if they are not available.
+- Existentially essential applications and data will immediately cause the organization to stop running if unavailable.

 - Mission-critical data and systems are central to employee productivity and business processes, but there are ways to work around them if necessary.

-- Optimal-for-performance systems, if not available, will cause a reduction in productivity, and service may not be as seamless, but the business can function at acceptable levels without them.
+- Optimal-for-performance systems, if not available, will cause a reduction in productivity.
+Service may not be as seamless, but the business can function at acceptable levels without them.

 Organizations are increasingly aware of ransomware attacks or other cybersecurity attacks that could destroy their business.
 As a result, more companies have developed specific ransomware response plans.